StevenMDixon/IJScript/Tips.md

 let b =- false||'grapes';
 // b = 'grapes'

-//we get some fun times when you chain them together for if else statments
+//we get some fun times when you chain them together for if else statements

 let c = a && (false||b);